 What is your favorite day off activity?

 I love getting out of whatever city we are in and finding the biggest green space.
 Hike, bike, rock climb, just anything physical that can get us outside!

 What if any obstacles or barriers have you faced?

-Typical tour barriers – There was a tour where I came in to sub for the usual engineer, only the band had just gotten a new monitor rig and wireless set-up.
-With a flight out DOS on the first day of tour, the flight was late and the gear was in complete disarray as the usual FOH was on tour already when the band acquired the new gear.
+Typical tour barriers – There was a tour where I came into sub for the usual engineer, only the band had just gotten a new monitor rig and wireless set-up.
+With a flight out DOS on the first day of the tour, the flight was late and the gear was in complete disarray as the usual FOH was on tour already when the band acquired the new gear.
 I had 2 hours to set it up properly and do soundcheck.
 Doors ended up ½ hour late, and not everything was working the way it should’ve.
 By show #3 on that tour, I got all the bugs worked out though!
 The hard part is when artists are staring at you like “Why isn’t this figured out yet?” but you know it would be unprofessional to try and explain it.

 How have you dealt with them?

 Just keep smiling and stay calm and get it done!
 If you’re working hard and have a can-do attitude, people will trust it’s not your fault when things go wrong, and either way, you’re going to fix it for them.

 Advice you have for other women and young women who wish to enter the field?